Iowa vs. Penn State NCAA Football Odds, Plays and Insights | October 9, 2021

 Penn State Stats and Trends

-- In Penn State's five games this season, it has four wins against the spread.
+- In Penn State's five games this year, it has four wins against the spread.

-- This season, the Nittany Lions won ATS in their only game as an underdog of 1.5 points or more.
+- This year, the Nittany Lions won ATS in their only game as an underdog of 1.5 points or more.

-- Penn State's games this year have gone over the total in one out of five opportunities (20%).
+- Penn State's games this year have hit the over on one of five set point totals (20%).

-- Penn State is 4-1 against the spread and 5-0 overall when the team notches more than 11.6 points.
+- When Penn State records more than 11.6 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Penn State amasses more than 271.4 yards, the team is 4-1 against the spread and 5-0 overall.
+- When Penn State churns out more than 271.4 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Nittany Lions have three giveaways this season, while the Hawkeyes have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.